SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 ## Overview

-This neural network predicts the **next frame of a spider's gait** from its current joint configuration.
-The spider has 8 legs with 3 joints each (coxa, femur, tibia), totaling **24 degrees of freedom**.
+Our neural network predicts the **next frame of a spider's gait** from its current joint configuration.
+The spider has 8 legs with 3 joints for each (coxa, femur, tibia), resulting in **24 degrees of freedom**.
 **Input/Output**: `[24 joint angles] -> Neural Network -> [24 predicted joint angles]`

 ### Implementations

-Two implementations are provided: **`nn_without_pytorch/`** (NumPy from scratch) and **`pytorch_nn/`** (PyTorch framework).
-The PyTorch version replicates the exact architecture, training procedure, and hyperparameters of the NumPy implementation to enable direct comparison.
-However, PyTorch runs significantly slower with batch size 1 due to framework overhead, PyTorch is optimised for larger batches where GPU acceleration and vectorisation provide substantial speedups, but with single-sample batches, the tensor conversion and computational graph overhead outweighs these benefits compared to NumPy's direct array operations.
+We have provided two implementations: **`nn/`** (NumPy from scratch) and **`pytorch_nn/`** (PyTorch framework).
+The PyTorch version replicates the architecture, training procedure, and hyperparameters of the NumPy implementation for the purpose of direct comparison of the neural networks.
+However, PyTorch runs significantly slower, with batch size 1, due to framework overhead, PyTorch is optimised for larger batches where GPU acceleration and vectorisation provide substantial speedups, but with single-sample batches, the tensor conversion and computational graph overhead outweighs these benefits compared to our NumPy's direct array operations.

 ---